-This recipe was recommended to me by Louise, who grew up in Tastykake country and had the opportunity to try its namesake, the Kandy Cake, a thick sponge cake topped with peanut butter and enrobed in milk chocolate.
+This recipe for homemade Tandy Cake Bars was recommended to me by Louise, who grew up in Tastykake country and had the opportunity to try its namesake, the Kandy Cake, a thick sponge cake topped with peanut butter and covered in milk chocolate.

 While the actual Tastykake Kandy Kake has quite a different shape, this homemade knock-off is supposed to taste similar to the real thing.
 Not that I’d know.
 I grew up in Little Debbie country!
 Or Hostess….or Lance.
 I don’t remember seeing Tastykakes as a kid and by the time I did, I’d grown out of the snack cake market.
 Anyhow, now I need to try one to compare with this.

-It starts with a thin layer of tight crumbed sponge cake….
+Tandy Cake Bars start with a thin layer of tight crumbed sponge cake.

 Then you pour on a final layer of your favorite type of milk chocolate.